 Pruning a Grafted Tree

-Sometimes the rootstock will send up suckers.if the rootstock spouts, you are essentially growing two trees in one pot.
+Sometimes the rootstock will send up suckers from the rootstock.
+If the rootstock spouts, you are essentially growing two trees in one pot.
 The second tree won’t produce edible fruit.
 You need to remove any top growth from the rootstock.

 Suckers from the rootstock poke through the soil around the main trunk.
 Remove them whenever you see them!